 Food distribution includes transporting, storing, and marketing food products to consumers.
-Food processing consists of all processes of value-adding; transforming food into food products.60 Food Distribution and Processing - Why is it Important?
+Food processing consists of all processes of value-adding; transforming food into food products.62

+Food Distribution and Processing - Why is it Important?

 While often invisible to consumers, food distribution and processing is a critical part of the food system.
 It is through the distribution and processing steps that most value is "added" to food, increasing profit margins beyond raw, unprocessed food.
 In the traditional, "productionist" or "Fordist" food system, food production is afforded little of the profits associated with the retail cost of food.
-61 Food costs increase with transportation, packaging, advertising, and other energy and labor costs.
+63 Food costs increase with transportation, packaging, advertising, and other energy and labor costs.
 The quality, flavor, freshness, and nutritional value of food is affected by extended transportation distances, storage periods, and the addition of artificial sugars, stabilizers, fats and salts necessary to sustain the "productionist" food system.

-Local foods are able to capitalize on reduced transportation distances, reduced storage and packaging, and minimal processing by instead offering products that are fresh, seasonal, and highly flavorful (see Figure 3.1).
+Local foods are able to capitalize on reduced transportation distances, reduced storage and packaging, and minimal processing by instead offering products that are fresh, nutritious, seasonal, and highly flavorful (see Figure 3.1).
 Additionally, since local food generally passes through fewer food brokers and warehouses before reaching consumers, farmers are able to capture more of the food's retail price as profit.
 However, although reductions in transportation distance and other costs can contribute to price reductions, the distributed nature of local food production systems may lead to increased costs through other inefficiencies (in production or distribution).
-Local foods have also commanded higher retail prices due to consumer perceptions of "higher quality."62
+Local foods have also commanded higher retail prices due to consumer perceptions of "higher quality."64

-0 miles \longrightarrow Distance from Site of Production The challenge for local food systems is to develop the local food producer-consumer relationship through a healthy food processing sector (which provides jobs and economic growth as well as "food accessibility" by transforming food products from their raw state) 60 "2004 Annual Report: Partners Growing Toward the Future, Food Systems Consortium Highlights." www.foodsystemconsortium.org/files/Consortium_InsideFINAL.pdf 61 Lang, Tim; Heasman, Michael.
+62 "2004 Annual Report: Partners Growing Toward the Future, Food Systems Consortium Highlights." www.foodsystemconsortium.org/files/Consortium_InsideFINAL.pdf

+63 Lang, Tim; Heasman, Michael.
 Food Wars: The Global Battle for Mouths, Minds, and Markets.
 Earthscan, 2004.
-62 Miner, Josh.
+64 Miner, Josh.
 Miner, Josh.
 "Overcoming Cost Barriers Associated with Local Foods: Bringing Community Food Security Projects to Scale Through Partnerships with Community-Based Non-Profits and the Development of Non-Retail Direct Markets."
+Unpublished Manuscript.

-Unpublished Manuscript. and distribution mechanisms that allow for a fair price for farmers and ensure that lowincome communities and highly price sensitive institutions (schools, hospitals, etc.) are able to fully participate in the local food system.
+The challenge for local food systems is to develop the local food producer-consumer relationship through a healthy food processing sector (which provides jobs and economic growth as well as "food accessibility" by transforming food products from their raw state) and distribution mechanisms that allow for a fair price for farmers and ensure that low-income communities and highly price-sensitive institutions (schools, hospitals, etc.) are able to fully participate in the local food system.

 This challenge is not small, and is potentially the greatest one facing the scalability of local food (i.e., a substantial increase in the consumption levels of local foods.)
 Distribution equity, that is, the accessibility and affordability of foods through a given food distribution system, must be a cornerstone of Oakland's "30% Local" plan.

-Oakland Wholesalers and Food Processors The City of Oakland Food wholesaling and processing are important economic sectors in the City of Oakland.
-Approximately 4,000 are people employed in the "Food Distribution and Processing" cluster, or 4.9% of payroll employees in Oakland's "target industry clusters" and 2.2% of total employee payrolls.63 Besides providing jobs and inputs to other economic activities, a healthy local food processing and distribution cluster is an important building block in increasing consumption of local foods.
-Wholesaling Food wholesalers distribute products from producers to retail, commercial, manufacturing, and other establishments.
+Oakland Wholesalers and Food Processors

+The City of Oakland Food wholesaling and processing are important economic sectors in the City of Oakland.
+Approximately 4,000 are people employed in the "Food Distribution and Processing" cluster, or 4.9% of payroll employees in Oakland's "target industry clusters" and 2.2% of total employee payrolls.65 Besides providing jobs and inputs to other economic activities, a healthy local food processing and distribution cluster is an important building block in increasing consumption of local foods.

+Wholesaling

+Food wholesalers distribute products from producers to retail, commercial, manufacturing, and other establishments.
 Food wholesalers serve a critical function in the food system, by connecting farmers to markets and allowing for efficient distribution of food among many end users.

 As shown in table 3.1, there are already a wide variety of food wholesalers in Oakland: